 By the end of the course, the delegate will understand how to:

 - examine and analyse a patient’s TMJ function, occlusal scheme and envelope

 - diagnose TMJ and occlusal dysfunction and understand the mechanisms by which they occur and the premature damage that deranged occlusions can cause.

-- The importance of facebows and articulators
+- The importance of proper TMJ examination, diagnosis and treatment

-- The rationale for and practice of occlusal equilibration
+- The principles and use of deprogrammers

-Case discussions on how certain scenarios would be treated in practice and avoiding pitfalls in unusual occlusal schemes
+Case discussions on how certain scenarios would be treated in practice and avoiding pitfalls in unusual occlusal schemes.

 Bring your nurses!